esdd1995/PostRedisApi/README.md

    - In Visual Studio Code, go to the Debug view by clicking the Debug icon in the Activity Bar on the side of the window.
    - Select the ".NET Core Docker Attach" configuration from the dropdown menu at the top.
    - Press `F5` to start debugging.
-   - When prompted, select the process `.dll` to attach to .
+   - When prompted, select the process `.dll` to attach to.
 2. **Set Breakpoints**:
    - Open the `.cs` files where you want to set breakpoints.